Fields of Study: Comparative Politics, American Politics

 Areas of Interest: African Politics, Political Behavior, Elections, Party Systems, Research Methods

 Paul Friesen is a PhD candidate in political science and a PhD Fellow at the Kellogg Institute for International Studies.
 Paul’s research centers on developing a more in-depth understanding of political behavior, party attachment, and electoral competition across African countries.
-His dissertation explores the behavioral mechanisms driving imbalanced levels of support between ruling and opposition parties, including fieldwork in Botswana and Zimbabwe.
-While at Notre Dame, Paul has served as a teaching assistant, graduate statistical consultant for the Center of Social Research, research assistant for the Varieties of Democracy project, and comparative politics student representative.
-His published work appears in Democratization and Democracy and Society.
+His dissertation explores the behavioral mechanisms driving uneven levels of support between ruling and opposition parties in Botswana and Zimbabwe.
+His research has been published in the peer-reviewed Democratization, as well as media outlets including the Washington Post’s Monkey Cage, The Conservation, Mischiefs of Faction, and The Huffington Post.
+Paul was awarded the 2020 John Sullivan Award for best graduate student on voting behavior (EPOVB section) at APSA.

 Paul holds a B.A. in International Studies from Taylor University and a Master of Public Policy with a specialization in international development from Michigan State University.
-Prior to pursing his doctoral degree, Paul worked in Washington D.C. as a development professional and political analyst at the National Democratic Institute for International Affairs, assisting the Southern and East Africa team in winning and implementing democracy strengthening projects.
-He also served as a research assistant for the Afrobarometer and has conducted fieldwork in Ghana, Zambia, and Zimbabwe.
+Prior to pursing his doctoral degree, Paul worked in Washington D.C. as a development professional and political analyst at the National Democratic Institute for International Affairs on the Southern and East Africa team.
+He has also served as a research assistant for the Afrobarometer and Varieties of Democracy projects.